meronmkifle/Focus-Flow/README.md

 # Focus-Flow
-A Pomodoro timer is a productivity tool based on the Pomodoro Technique, which breaks work into focused intervals usually 25 minutes of work followed by a 5-minute break.
-After a few cycles, you take a longer break.
-It helps improve focus, manage time effectively, and prevent burnout.
+The Pomodoro Technique is a time management method developed by Francesco Cirillo.
+It involves breaking work into intervals, traditionally 25 minutes long, called "pomodoros," followed by short breaks.
+This technique helps improve focus and productivity by encouraging sustained concentration and regular rest.

 **Focus Flow** – a simple Pomodoro timer to help you stay productive and take proper breaks.
 There are plenty of similar tools online, but I prefer having a simple, ad-free, and completely free option like this one !